iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head/[#002] [Repost] A.R.C dinner party announcement Major breakthrough in Artificial Intelligence.md

 OMG he is here!

 **Dezzert**<br>
-All this talk is making me believe that A.R.C. is some kind of real-life god
+All this talk is making me believe that A.R.C. is some kind of real\-life god